Dividing The Marital Estate

 Difficulties often arise in working through property division in a divorce.
 A skilled attorney will guide you through the process and keep a cautious eye out for overreaching while fighting diligently to protect your interests.
 To properly allocate real estate in a divorce, your lawyer must determine real estate values, separate the marital and nonmarital equity and, finally, recommend an equitable division of the property.
 Clients trust Higgins Law to resolve even the most complex matters in an effective and efficient manner.

 Led by attorney Matt Higgins, we offer more than 20 years of experience handling Nebraska divorce, property division and other family law matters.
-Our attorney is AV Preeminent-rated* by Martindale-Hubbell.
+Mr. Higgins is AV Preeminent peer-review rated* through Martindale-Hubbell.
 This rating reflects the dedication and professionalism with which he practices.
 This is the highest rating for legal ability and ethical standards.

 Martial Property Versus Nonmarital Property